Wellbeing

 Reflexologist

-Reflexologists apply pressure to certain parts of the hands and feet (reflexes) which they believe can help with relaxation and wellbeing.
+Reflexologists apply pressure to areas of the hands and feet (reflexes) to promote relaxation and wellbeing.

 Annual Salary